mattppal/blog/src/content/blog/docs-categorization-with-gpt-4.md

 ...
 ```

-**Note:** due to wrapping, some changed files appear on a separate line— the format goes `RXXX OLD NEW`
+**Note:** Due to wrapping, some changed files appear on a separate line— the format goes `RXXX OLD NEW`

 Nice!
 To generate our "sources"/"destinations" keys, we can use some VSCode cursor-foo.